What is DeFi? A beginner's guide to decentralized finance

-Layer one represents the blockchain that the developers choose to build on.
+Layer 1 represents the blockchain that the developers choose to build on.
 It is where the DeFi applications and protocols are deployed.
-As discussed, Ethereum is the main layer-one solution in decentralized finance, but there are rivals, including Polkadot, Binance Smart Chain, Tezos, Solana and Cosmos.
+As discussed, Ethereum is the main layer-1 solution in decentralized finance but there are rivals, including Polkadot (DOT), Tezos (XTZ), Solana (SOL), BNB, and Cosmos (ATOM).
 These solutions will inevitably interact with one another as the DeFi space matures.

-Having DeFi sector solutions run on different blockchains has a number of potential benefits.
+Having DeFi sector solutions run on different blockchains has several potential benefits.
 Blockchains may be forced to improve speed and lower fees, based on the performance of competing blockchains, creating a competitive environment that potentially results in improved functionality.
-The existence of different layer-one blockchains also leaves more room for development and traffic, instead of everyone trying to pile onto a single layer-one option.
+The existence of different layer-1 blockchains also leaves more room for development and traffic, instead of everyone trying to pile onto a single layer-1 option.